MehmetMHY/cha/README.md

   -p [PLATFORM], --platform [PLATFORM]
                         Use a different provider, set this like this: "<base_url>|<api_key_env_name>", or use as a flag with "-p" for True
   -d [CODE_DUMP], --code_dump [CODE_DUMP]
-                        Do a full code dump into one file in your current directory -a, -as, --answer_search
+                        Do a full codedump into one file in your current directory -a, -as, --answer_search
                         Run answer search
   -e, --export_parsed_text